 “I love sub-echoes.
 You maximize them.
 You bring them to the fore and you put other things away and create your own tapestry.”

 With that, my angle was inspired by the love affair of my own father-in-law and mother-in-law with whom I lived for 25 years.
-It was an extraordinary relationship of sitting at the kitchen table, having your chai, not saying a word, no I love you, no Valentine’s day, nothing to show off, but just the way they looked at each other.
+It was an extraordinary relationship of sitting at the kitchen table, having their chai, not saying a word, no I love you, no Valentine’s day, nothing to show off, but just the way they looked at each other.
 It was such a deep relationship that I was privy to for so long.
 So, my inspiration for The Namesake were the parents more than it was Gogol, the son.
 That is all I said to Sooni: ‘Instead of the novel, which is essentially three acts of Gogol, the young man, taking us through it, let’s make it more about Ashima and Ashoke Ganguli.’
 When you have a collaborator like Sooni, who understands me and my sensibility, it’s so beautiful, because, literally, within nine months of reading the book on the plane, we were shooting it.
 It was this kind of pure force that happened, and largely because of our collaborations and the collaboration of the team that came together; also because of the clarity of where I wanted to go with it, and that Sooni could realise that and we could do it together.

 Smriti Kiran: Mira, it was a difficult time for you.
 I think you had to let go of two projects to do The Namesake: The Impressionist (by Hari Kunzru) and Homebody/Kabul (by Tony Kushner) that you were going to adapt.
 Did you have to move those pieces as well?